 How should couples pose for photos?

-An experienced portrait photographer poses her subjects based on the type of shoot, the couple's style & personality, body shapes & sizes, lighting, props, and a host of other factors.
+An experienced portrait photographer poses her subjects based on the type of shoot, the couple’s style & personality, body shapes & sizes, lighting, props, and many other factors.

 You might be asked to find a connection with the following:

 - Walking poses (toward or away from the camera);

 - Static sitting poses on a bench, at a cafe, or on a wall; and side-by-side, facing, straddled, etc.;